ashvardanian/StringZilla/python/README.md

 assert a.copy().update(b"c").hexdigest() == sz.Sha256().update(b"abc").hexdigest()
 ```

-## Sorting, Sampling, and Shuffling
+## Sorting, Intersecting, and Sampling

-These operate on a `Strs` collection and return new collections, leaving the original unchanged.
+These operate on a `Strs` collection and return new collections or index tuples, leaving the original unchanged.

 ### Sorting